Welcome to WISE

 The WISE is excited to be accepting new registrations for Kindergarten, Elementary and Jr. High classes for the 2021-22 school year, as well as all of our Early Childhood programs; ages new-born to pre-Kindergarten for the Fall of 2021.

-2021-22 Registration packages for all WISE programs will be available to download online on February 12, 2021.
+2021-22 Registration packages for all WISE programs are available to download.
 Completed registration packages will be accepted by mail or in-person starting March 1, 2021.
 Spring 2021 registrations for Early Childhood programs are currently open.

 Please contact firstname.lastname@example.org or call 780-466-3312 (during office hours) for more information.
 If you have any questions, our helpful office staff will be happy to respond.
 We look forward to connecting with you.